Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 2. Chicory

 Many people like it since it often tastes similar to coffee but without the jolt.
 It contains other nutrients such as vitamin B6, manganese, vitamin C, and potassium.
+It also has inulin, a prebiotic fiber that can help take care of your gut health.

 3. Maca

-One of the coffee alternatives, maca is an adaptogen.
+Maca is an adaptogen.
 This means it’s a safe, non-toxic plant that helps balance your hormones.

 One of these hormones is cortisol, which can increase when you’re under stress.
 It can keep your heart rate and sugar levels up.
+So as an adaptogen, maca can actually help the body adapt to and counteract stress.

-A 2006 study revealed the root can help improve mood.
+A 2006 study revealed the root can also help improve mood.
 It may reduce the symptoms of depression and anxiety, especially among post-menopausal women.

 4. Rhodiola

-A 2017 experiment involving 100 subjects showed Rhodiola can be an alternative to caffeine.
+A 2017 experiment involving 100 subjects showed rhodiola can be an alternative to caffeine.
 In only one week, those who took the root reduced their feelings of fatigue and weakness.

 The subjects also experienced a better quality of life, concentration, and attention.
 This medicinal root can also enhance mood by helping balance the neurotransmitters.